kbunnyjoel/volunteer-board/README.md

   The frontend forwards uncaught errors through `/api/logs`; secure the ingest endpoint by setting a shared `LOG_INGEST_TOKEN` (and mirror it as `VITE_LOG_INGEST_TOKEN` in the client).
+- Rate limiting: configure `RATE_LIMIT_WINDOW_MS` and `RATE_LIMIT_MAX` to cap
+  how many unauthenticated API calls each IP can make per window.
+Defaults are 60 requests per 60 seconds.
 - API pagination: `/api/opportunities` and `/api/signups` accept `page` and
   `perPage` query parameters (defaults of 12 and 10).
 Responses include `totalItems`, `totalPages`, `hasMore`, and `nextPage` to drive the admin UI.